-- Annually evaluate English Learner Master Plan and revise as needed. - Implement research-based ELD program. - Use co-enrollment strategies for English Learners to expedite development of fluency and reclassification.
+- Implement a schoolwide literacy plan. - Annually evaluate English Learner Master Plan and revise as needed. - Implement research-based ELD program. - Use co-teaching strategy for English Learners to expedite development of fluency and reclassification.

-Outcome group 5 (Pupil achievement; broad course of study: Implementing Value #2 by developing student potential)
+Outcome group 5 (Pupil achievement; broad course of study; implementing Value #2 by developing student potential)

-- Monitor student progress toward graduation and completion of UC A-G requirements. - Meet with parents and students after each semester grading period to ensure student is on track to graduate. - Provide credit recovery opportunities for all students who need them. - Offer as many Honors and Advanced Placement courses as warranted by enrollment, in a broad range of subject areas including mathematics, English, history/social studies, art and design. - Counsel students and parents on the advantage of challenging courses and encourage students to develop their potential by taking higher level courses whenever possible. - Provide multiple methods/opportunities for students to prepare for SAT/ACT. - Employ college counselors sufficient to provide individual guidance for all students. - Allocate funds for Naviance or similar college-preparation software or services. - Hold multiple informational events for parents to encourage college applications (e.g., college application instruction, college selection assistance, financial aid explanations) - Offer each student the opportunity to go on college tours.
+- Monitor student progress toward graduation and completion of UC A-G requirements. - Meet with parents and students after each semester grading period to ensure student is on track to graduate. - Provide credit recovery opportunities for all students who need them.

+- Offer as many Honors and Advanced Placement courses as warranted by enrollment, in a broad range of subject areas including mathematics, English, history/social studies, art and design. - Counsel students and parents on the advantage of challenging courses and encourage students to develop their potential by taking higher level courses whenever possible. - Provide multiple methods/opportunities for students to prepare for SAT/ACT. - Employ college counselors sufficient to provide individual guidance for all students. - Allocate funds for Naviance or similar college-preparation software or services. - Hold multiple informational events for parents to encourage college applications (e.g., college application instruction, college selection assistance, financial aid explanations) - Offer each student the opportunity to go on college tours each school year.